 LNG is natural gas in liquid form.
 It is produced through a refrigeration process that drops the temperature of natural gas down to -260 degrees Fahrenheit, at which point it converts to liquid, and its volume shrinks by 600 times, enabling global transport in LNG carriers.
 LNG is non-toxic and non-flammable.
 When burned, natural gas emits less carbon than coal and oil, with significantly less traditional air pollutants.
 Additionally, all mercury is removed during the LNG process.

-Cheniere’s Corpus Christi liquefaction facility (CCL Project) is under construction in South Texas, with two trains expected to become fully operational in 2019.
-Cheniere has commenced construction on a third train after reaching final investment decision in May 2018.
+Cheniere’s Corpus Christi liquefaction facility in South Texas becane operations in 2018.
+Train 1 is in operation and Train 2 is expected to be fully operational in 2019.
+Train 3 is expected to be fully operational in 2021.
 When all three trains are completed, the aggregate nominal production capacity of the CCL Project is expected to be approximately 13.5 mtpa of LNG.

 Our business model